Kathmandu & Pokhara

 What's Included

-• One night's stay in 3-star hotel in Pokhara on BB basis.
+• 01 night accommodation in a 3-star hotel in Pokhara on BB basis

 Not Included